 Exemption for remittance of professional withholding tax

 Companies have the obligation to withhold tax on the salaries they pay to their employees.
 They must remit the said tax to the Treasury as an advanced payment of the personal income tax owed by the employees.
 Belgium partially exempts certain companies from that obligation.
 This measure is aimed at granting these companies more oxygen with regard to cash flow.
-Micro or small companies that are less than 48 months old are exempt from remitting 10 per cent and 20 per cent of the tax withheld.
+Small or micro companies that are less than 48 months old are, respectively, exempt from remitting 10 per cent and 20 per cent of the tax withheld.
 These companies must fall within the scope of the Belgian Act of 5 December 1968 'regarding the collective bargaining agreements'.

 A 'micro' company does not exceed more than one of the following criteria:

 - yearly turnover (excluding VAT): less than €700,000; and

 - average amount of employees on a yearly basis equal to or less than 10.